 The ‘Diamond’ bow tie creates a clean, crisp finish.
 It’s relatively narrow so will produce a smaller bow compared to some of the other designs.

 Diamond Point Bow Tie

 This bow tie has elements of the traditional butterfly in the rounded mid-section, but it has a distinct point on each wing.
 It’s a very classic shape for a bow tie and adds a touch of glamour and sophistication.

 Wings Bow Tie

 The ‘Wings’ bow tie is very unusual and modern.
 This one really stands out from the crowd and is absolutely perfect if you want a bow tie that’s a bit different from the rest.

 Most people I meet have very strong opinions on which style of bow tie is right for them.
 Those who wear both are, in my experience, a rare breed!
 However, it’s important to remember to wear whichever style and shape makes you feel good.
 If you’re confident and extroverted, you might prefer a brighter colour and a more unusual shape.
 If you’re quieter by nature or are attending a very formal event you may wish to wear a more traditional black bow tie in a standard shape.
-I’ll be writing more articles on how to choose a bow tie and when/where to wear them soon.
 I hope you’ve found this guide useful.
 Feel free to get in touch if you have any questions or comments!